 You can also open Style Sheet Editor by clicking the CSS button in the Main Editor toolbar.
 Select the tab with the application name and define or edit the style to make it available to the whole application.
 Alternatively, select the tab with the name of the currently selected screen or block to narrow the scope of the style to that screen or block.

-Not all styles have the same priority.
-Use the order Service Studio imports the style sheets to calculate how browsers will apply your styles.
-Note that inline styles can be used as well.
+Not all styles have the same priority and the order Service Studio imports the style sheets will affect how browsers will apply your styles.
+The last style to be applied has the highest priority.

 - System style sheet for Container widgets in the Grid

 - Theme style sheet, which also includes a base theme (if specified)

 - Theme extra style sheet, with the Grid settings defined in the Theme properties

 - Inline style you define in Attributes or Extended Properties

 To use inline CSS you can create it by adding

 style in the Extended Properties and then entering the CSS rules (for example,

 OutSystems uses a high-level grid system.
 If you specify the number of columns in the Theme grid settings, the width of elements can be expressed in columns.
 In some properties (for example, Margin Top), Service Studio converts